-- (1) Make sure that the machine's power cord is unplugged from an electrical outlet.
-If the machine is connected to a PC, unplug the USB cable. - (2) Switch on the PC. - (3) Plug the machine's power cord into an electrical outlet. - (4) On the machine, press the Menu and Black Start (Mono Start) keys in this order.
-Next press the ▲ key four times to make the machine enter the maintenance mode.
+(1) Make sure that the machine's power cord is unplugged from an electrical outlet.

+If the machine is connected to a PC, unplug the USB cable.

+- (2) Switch on the PC. - (3) Plug the machine's power cord into an electrical outlet. - (4) Switch the machine to the maintenance mode using the steps below.
 (Refer to Chapter 9.)